bbc/dsrp_bbcavs10k_distribution/README.md

 This dataset comprises of 10,166 programmes broadcast by the BBC in the UK between June 2007 and December 2021 and contains content originally recorded between 1962 and 2017.

 ### Dataset Composition
-Each programme is identified by a globally unique number, called a diskref.
+Each programme is identified by a globally unique number, called a diskref, which looks like '5129483056238917697'.
 The video and audio for each programme is contained in an MEPG transport stream (TS) file with a .ts file extension.
 Subtitles are provided as an XML file for convenience.
-A checksum for each TS file is available to allow verification of dataset integrity.
+A checksum for each TS file is available in this github repository to allow verification of dataset integrity.

 A single spreadsheet file in .xlsx format is provided, holding descriptive metadata for each TS file.

 ## Additional files
 + A spreadsheet of programme metadata. **This spreadsheet comprehensively describes the content of the dataset**.